The 15 Best Practices for Apex Code Exchange

 ● However, given how simple it is to bulkify the majority of code,

-you should develop the practice of doing so anyway!
+You should develop the practice of doing so anyway!

 2.Avoid SOQL & DML inside for Loop